USC Trojans football: Stanford

+USC leads the series 65–34–3 through the 2023 season.

 UCLA

 USC's rivalry with UCLA is unusual in that they are one of a few pairs of Division I FBS programs that share a major city, as well as conference.
 Both are located within the Los Angeles city limits, approximately 10 mi apart.
 Until 1982, the two schools also shared the same stadium: the Los Angeles Memorial Coliseum.

 The crosstown rivals play each year for city bragging rights and the Victory Bell; and often for the right to go to the Rose Bowl as representative for the Pac-12.
 The UCLA rivalry tends to draw the focus of student supporters since many USC students have friends or family members attending "that other school" (of course, many UCLA students refer to their USC friends in the same manner) and many Southern California families are divided between Trojan Cardinal and Bruin Blue.
 The annual matchup always has both teams wearing their traditional home uniforms, featuring a Cardinal vs Blue matchup.
 USC leads the all-time series 50–33–7 through the 2022 season.